quira-org/Your-First-Contribution/README.md

 ## 4. Upload your changes to your online GitHub repo

-OK, we got some changes done, now we need to upload them to our GitHub account.
+OK, we got some changes done, now we need to upload them to your GitHub account.

 In summary here we want to:
 - ➕ add all the changes onto git